Life Lines

 SYMPTOMS

-Child is choking first aid is required to clear the airways
+The child is choking.
+First aid is required to clear the airways.

 HOW TO CHECK THE RESPONSE OF A CHILD